-- The patient has received maximum benefit from the program by achieving all of the rehabilitation goals. - After comprehensive evaluation, the patient is determined to have no potential to benefit from and / or ability to tolerate our comprehensive outpatient rehabilitation program. - The patient is unable to make further progress toward rehabilitation goals. - The patient no longer requires skilled rehabilitation services to achieve rehabilitation goals. - The patient is admitted to the hospital or experiences a major intervening surgical, medical or psychological problem that precludes benefit from a continued intensive rehabilitation program. - The patient and / or the family are no longer willing to be active participants in the program. - The patient / family exercises legal rights and denies the services offered.

-- The patient's needs demonstrate the ability to benefit from an extension or continuation of services through community resources not offered directly by the outpatient program (i.e. vocational rehabilitation, school based intervention, etc). - The Prescription/plan of care has expired (per physician specified order or insurance provider criteria) - The patient's insurance coverage is exhausted and the patient refuses the option of continuing treatment under self-pay status. - Lack of patient attendance/compliance (3 unexcused absences from appointments, the individual is unwilling to participate in treatment or treatment attendance has been inconsistent and efforts to address these factors have not been successful.) - The individual is transferred or discharged to another location where ongoing service from the current provider is not reasonably available.
+- 3. The patient is unable to make further progress toward rehabilitation goals. - 4.
+The patient no longer requires skilled rehabilitation services to achieve rehabilitation goals. - 5.
+The patient is admitted to the hospital or experiences a major intervening surgical, medical or psychological problem that precludes benefit from a continued intensive rehabilitation program. - 6.
+The patient and / or the family are no longer willing to be active participants in the program. - 7.
+The patient / family exercises legal rights and declines the services offered. - 8.
+The patient's needs demonstrate the ability to benefit from an extension or continuation of services through community resources not offered directly by the outpatient program (i.e. vocational rehabilitation, school based intervention, etc.). - 9.
+The Prescription/plan of care has expired (per physician specified order or insurance provider criteria) - 10.
+The patient's insurance coverage is exhausted and the patient refuses the option of continuing treatment under self-pay status. - 11.
+Lack of patient attendance/compliance (3 unexcused absences from appointments, the individual is unwilling to participate in treatment or treatment attendance has been inconsistent and efforts to address these factors have not been successful.) - 12.
+The individual is transferred or discharged to another location where ongoing service from the current provider is not reasonably available.
 Efforts will be made to refer for continuation of services in the new locale.